RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/SymmetryAndRosettaScripts.md

 # Symmetry And RosettaScripts

 The following set of movers are aimed at creating and manipulating symmetric poses within RosettaScripts.
-For the complete symmetry documentation, see the "Symmetry User's Guide" in Rosetta's Doxygen documentation.
+For the complete symmetry documentation, see the [[Symmetry User's Guide|symmetry]].

 Notice that symmetric poses must be scored with symmetric score functions.
 See the 'symmetric' tag in the RosettaScripts score function documentation.